mxahan/mxahan.github.io/_posts/2023-01-05-Losses_Papers.md

 ## 2016 and Earlier

+1. Burges, C., Shaked, T., Renshaw, E., Lazier, A., Deeds, M., Hamilton, N., & Hullender, G. (2005, August).
+Learning to rank using gradient descent.
+In *Proceedings of the 22nd international conference on Machine learning* (pp. 89-96).
+     - propose a probabilistic cost function: RankNet: an implementation of these ideas using a NN to model the underlying ranking function
+1. Vapnik, V., & Izmailov, R. (2015).
+Learning using privileged information: similarity control and knowledge transfer. *J. Mach.
+Learn.
+Res.*, *16*(1), 2023-2049.
+     - TP provides two mechanisms to significantly accelerate the speed of Student’s learning using privileged information: (1) correction of Student’s concepts of similarity between examples, and (2) direct Teacher-Student knowledge transfer.
+       - Early form of student-teacher representation learning!!
 1. Wen, Yandong, Kaipeng Zhang, Zhifeng Li, and Yu Qiao.
 "A discriminative feature learning approach for deep face recognition."
 In European conference on computer vision, pp. 499-515.
 Springer, Cham, 2016.
      - TP: To enhance discriminative power proposes a new loss: Center loss (distance loss from center of class clusters)
        - Inter-class dispension and intra-class compactness